ab0x90/writeups/Cybergames_2021/was_my_flag_part1/WAS_my_flag_writeup.md

 Serving HTTP on 0.0.0.0 port 80 (http://0.0.0.0:80/) ...
 ```

-Browsing to 127.0.0.1 in Chrome I had a fully function site I could test locally.
+Browsing to 127.0.0.1 in Chrome I had a fully functional site I could test locally.

 ![](8.png)